Ram Vilas Paswan: Lok Sabha

+Rajya Sabha

 Personal life

-Paswan married Rajkumari Devi in 1960s.
+Paswan married Rajkumari Devi in the 1960s.
 In 2014, he disclosed that he had divorced her in 1981, after his Lok Sabha nomination papers were challenged.
 Paswan had two daughters from first wife, Usha and Asha.
-In 1982, he married Reena Sharma, an air hostess.
+In 1983, he married Reena Sharma, an air hostess.
 They had a son and a daughter.
 His son Chirag Kumar Paswan is an actor-turned-politician.

 He was often called a dynast.
 He brought his brothers Pashupati Kumar Paras and Ram Chandra Paswan into politics.
 Of the six seats that the LJP won in 2019, three were from his family – son Chirag, and brothers Pashupati Kumar Paras and Ram Chandra Paswan.
 Ram Chandra's son Prince Raj succeeded his father upon his death.

 Death

 Paswan died on 8 October 2020, and his death was confirmed by his son, Chirag Paswan.
-Paswan had undergone heart surgery and was hospitalized for a few weeks prior to his death.
+Paswan had undergone heart surgery and was hospitalised for a few weeks prior to his death.
 Paswan was cremated in Patna on 10 October 2020.
 His body was brought to Janardan Ghat in the Digha locality from his residence in Shri Krishna Puri, about 3 km away, for the last rites.